Bandaanusha/msvsdcmp/README.md

 4. Inverter to act as final buffer before output.
 The NAND and Inverter improves the slew and provides a little gain.
 5. Positive feedback differential set-up.

-This is very similar to set-up on [2] but I have added some modifications to incorporate ENable pin and improve the performance on SCL180 PDK

 ## Pre-Layout Simulation